ovh/manager/.ai-doc/50-migration-angular/us-migration-guide.md

 ## 🧭 Purpose

-This document provides a **concise, US-centric strategy** for migrating AngularJS modules to React in the OVHcloud Manager ecosystem.
+This document provides a **concise, User Story centric strategy** for migrating AngularJS modules to React in the OVHcloud Manager ecosystem.
 It focuses on **100% functional parity** through user story mapping and incremental migration.

 ## ⚙️ Context